aakashray/Doc-Scanner/README.md

 ### Prerequisites
 - [Node.js](https://nodejs.org) (v20.13.0 or later)
-- An [OpenAI API Key](https://platform.openai.com/signup) for AI matching
+- An [OpenAI API Key](https://platform.openai.com/signup) for AI matching (Open .env file and add the OpenAPI key there for smooth functioning)

 ### Installation
 1. **Clone the Repository**: